kuzux/bitirme/README.md

 /upload

 upload data in a json format. as a list of objects which all have a date column as a unix timestamp

+/raw

+returns the uploaded data in a raw json format